HL7/fhir-sdoh-clinicalcare/input/pagecontent/functional_use_cases.md

 ### Direct Referral
 <a name="directreferral"></a>

-In this use case a provider works with a patient using a standardized assessment tool to identify and prioritize SDOH risks (steps 1-3), and then refers the patient to a CBO for help addressing those needs (steps4-9a) a CBO to help address those needs.
-The CBO provides the requested support to the patient and the updated information is shared with the referring provider.
+In this use case a provider works with a patient using a standardized assessment tool to identify and prioritize SDOH risks, set goals, and obtain consent for referral ( steps 1-6 in diagram below).The patient is then referred to a CBO for help addressing prioritized needs ( steps 8-9) The CBO accepts the referral, provides the requested support to the patient, and shares the updated information with the referring provider.

 The example assumes that the Provider has an existing relationship with the CBO.
 The CBO may not accept the referral or be unable to perform the requested service.